CalvinL93/ArcadeGamesLabsGames/Lab 7/README.md

 Game that uses lists to navigate rooms

-- "quit" doesnt work for some reason
+- typing "quit" doesnt work for some reason